holamleung/exifor/README.md

-# IMFO
+# EXIFOR
 #### Video Demo:  <URL HERE>
 #### Description:

-## IMFO is a web application that displays the Exif data extracted from image files.
+## EXIFOR is a web application that helps users extract and understand the Exif data stored in their image files.

 The application is built using the Flask framework.
 Here is the project layout:
 ```